 In July 2015 I will be joining the department of Human Evolutionary Biology at Harvard University as an assistant professor.
 Interested students can contact me at alexandra [dot] rosati [at] yale [dot] edu.

-the evolutionary origins of human cognition by comparing how humans and other primates think about the world.
-I integrate experimental methods from psychology aimed at teasing apart the mechanisms supporting behavior, with theoretical ideas from biology concerning the evolutionary function of different capacities.
+the evolutionary origins of the human mind by comparing how humans and other primates think about the world.
+I integrate experimental methods from psychology aimed at teasing apart the psychological mechanisms supporting behavior, with theoretical ideas from biology concerning the evolutionary function of different capacities.

 I use this approach to understand what cognitive abilities are unique to humans, as well as what evolutionary factors supported the emergence of those skills.
 Linking